Early Childhood Education Program Contacts

 Associate in Arts Degree (AA)

-The Associate in Arts (A.A.)
-Degree may be obtained by completion of the required program, plus general education requirements, plus sufficient electives to meet a 60-unit total.
+The Child Development Associate in Arts (A.A.) degree may be obtained by completion of the required program, plus general education requirements, plus sufficient electives to meet a 60-unit total.
 See SCC graduation requirements.